Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Pricing Transparency

 Uku’s Approach: Uku uses transparent tiered pricing with the flexibility to implement features step by step.
 You choose your tier based on team size and feature needs.
-A 10-person firm on Team pays $380 per month in total, with the freedom to add capabilities as they grow, and no module calculations are required.
+A 10-person firm on Team pays $380 per month in total, with the freedom to add capabilities as they grow, and nothing consumption-metered.

 Source: g2

-Value Verdict: Uku is better for firms wanting predictable budgeting without spreadsheet calculations to understand their software costs.
+Value Verdict: Uku is better for firms wanting predictable budgeting without a variable, usage-based add-on bill each month.

 Billing and Invoicing Efficiency

-Canopy’s Approach: Canopy includes Time & Billing as a separate module with invoicing and payment collection capabilities.
+Canopy’s Approach: Canopy includes billing in every tier now, with invoicing and payment collection capabilities plus card/ACH payment processing fees layered on top (3.30% + $0.20 per card transaction, 1% for ACH).
 The billing process requires manual setup and confirmation steps that can extend invoice preparation time.

 Source: Capterra